How to get car insurance as an undocumented citizen

 If you need car insurance, the first step is to get a driver’s license.
 Every driver who applies for insurance must have a valid license, regardless of their status.
 This applies to undocumented citizens as well, as indicated by financial advisor and consumer advocate Laura Adams:

 “If you’re an undocumented citizen, it’s possible to get car insurance, but the options depend on the state where you live.
 You typically need a driver’s license, so check with your state’s department of motor vehicles to find out what’s permitted.”

-Until you’re licensed and insured, it’s illegal to drive, so don’t risk it.
+Until you’re licensed and insured, it’s illegal to drive — and not worth the risk.
 Having coverage protects you from an accident that’s caused by you or another driver.
-New drivers pay relatively high car insurance premiums; however, as you get more time behind the wheel and maintain a clean driving history, your rates should come down.
+New drivers pay relatively high car insurance premiums; as you get more time behind the wheel and maintain a clean driving history, however, your rates should come down.